SKB231/SKB231/README.md

 - 😄 Pronouns: He/Him/His
 - 📫 How to reach me: [email](sbhat97@gatech.edu), [Likedin](www.linkedin.com/in/krishna231).
-- 🌱 I’m currently interested in learning Google Cloud ☁
+- 🌱 I’m currently learning more about Web Sockets and Socket.io.

 <!--